 CO2 emission reduction

-Advanced human impact of agriculture and food (increase livelihood, employment, nutrition etc.)
+Advanced human impact on agriculture and food (increase livelihood, employment, nutrition etc.)

 Eyal Cohen, Managing Partner

-Eyal’s expertise and talent for recognizing and exploiting inherent business opportunities as well as his agile project development skills add value to Copia’s capabilities to transform academic technologies into robust products and solutions.
-As a multidisciplinary manager with more than 15 years of hands-on experience, managing companies, leading local and global sales, business development, strategic planning, project management and marketing of products in industrial and technological markets, Eyal played an active role in bringing new technologies and innovations to fruition in start up and mature companies.
+Eyal’s expertise and talent for recognizing and exploiting inherent business opportunities as well as his agile project development skills add value to COPIA’s capabilities to transform academic technologies into robust products and solutions.
+As a multidisciplinary manager with more than 20 years of hands-on experience, managing companies, leading local and global sales, business development, strategic planning, project management and marketing of products in industrial and technological markets, Eyal played an active role in bringing new technologies and innovations to fruition in startup and mature companies.

 Ohad Zuckerman, Managing Partner

 Ohad brings strong leadership and strategic planning capabilities, coupled with vast knowledge in management and deal-making in the agriculture sector.
-For 18 years at Zeraim Gedera, a leading Israeli seed company, he managed and transformed it from a local family business to a multinational company and eventually sold it first to a private equity fund and then to Syngenta at a valuation of USD $95 million.
-Ohad serves on the Board of Directors of several Israeli agricultural and hi-tech companies.
+Ohad managed Zeraim Gedera, a leading Israeli seed company, transformed it from a local family business to a multinational company and eventually sold it first to a private equity fund and then to Syngenta at a valuation of USD $95 million.

 Yoel Mazur, CFO

-Yoel, has vast managerial experience in the technology sector and in the last 16 years, he has been serving as CFO of Venture Capital firms and early stage technology companies in multiple sectors including Eurekify (acquired by CA), Solaredge (Nasdaq: SEDG) and Dynaseq (acquired by Checkpoint).
-Yoel is hands-on manager and an expert in Fund formation and administration, international financial management, corporate financing, and deal management from structuring through execution.
-Yoel has participated in multiple Funds formation and dozens of M&A and financing transactions with tier 1 international corporations and financial institutions.
+Yoel, who strengthens the team with vast finance experience in the technology sector, has been serving as CFO of VC funds and early stage technology companies in multiple sectors including Eurekify (acquired by CA), Solaredge (Nasdaq: SEDG) and Dynaseq (acquired by Checkpoint).
+Yoel is an expert in fund formation and administration, international financial management, corporate financing, and deal management from structuring through execution.

 Edly Dollar, Founding Partner

 Edly, a seasoned private investor in early stage innovative companies, has served as the Chairman of Yad Chaim Weizmann since 2004 and is a veteran trustee of Yeda, Weizmann Institute’s TTO.
-Experienced in finance & investments and their interface with academia, Edly has been (and remains) involved in several successful Agro/Food/Cleantech companies investments, including Enzootic, which was selected as the best company at AgriVest 2016.
+Experienced in finance & investments and their interface with academia, Edly has been (and remains) involved in several successful investments in the Agro/Food/Cleantech sphere.

 Jonathan Berger, Founding Partner

-Jonathan is the CEO of the Food Tech Incubator backed by The Strauss Group (a USD 2.5B food company) and the Chief Scientist of Israel’s Economic Ministry.
-In the past, he held various management positions, both in the food and in the hi-tech industries, most recently as GM of Itzhar Food (an edible oil company active in Israel and internationally).
+Jonathan is the CEO of the The Kitchen, Israel’s leading Food-Tech Incubator backed by The Strauss Group (a USD 2.5B food company) and the Chief Scientist of Israel’s Economic Ministry.
+In the past, he held various management positions, both in the food and in the hi-tech industries, such as GM of Itzhar Food (an edible oil company active in Israel and internationally).
 Highly experienced in building and funding early stage companies, Jonathan advised Greylock and Precede (VCs) and was the CEO of Elam LyTec.

 Ziv Carthy, Founding Partner